mkorpela/pabot/README.md

 --verbose
   more output from the parallel execution

+--testlevelsplit
+  Split execution on test level instead of default suite level.
+  If .pabotsuitenames contains both tests and suites then this will only affect new suites and split only them.
+  Leaving this flag out when both suites and tests in .pabotsuitenames file will also only affect new suites and add them as suite files.

 --command [ACTUAL COMMANDS TO START ROBOT EXECUTOR] --end-command
   RF script for situations where pybot is not used directly